vkacherov/microservicesCafe/Labs/DeployQueues/Readme.md

 ## Step-by-step

 * We will using the Azure CLI to create the required Azure resources.
 We will use [Cloud Shell](shell.azure.com) for this.
-Open a new C;oud Shell session by navigating to http://shell.azure.com in your favorite browser. **Note:** If this is your first time in the Cloud Shell you will be prompted to create a storage account.
+Open a new Cloud Shell session by navigating to http://shell.azure.com in your favorite browser. **Note:** If this is your first time in the Cloud Shell you will be prompted to create a storage account.

 * Verify that the Azure CLI is installed by running:
    ```